noamsu/django-facebook-connect/README.md

 These tags are now usable in your templates:

 	{% load facebook_connect %}

 	{% facebook_button %}

 	{% facebook_script %}

+If you would like to override the default button (facebook_button tag), to choose a different image and have more control, you'll need to trigger (on click) the 'facebook_connect()' function that starts the login process.

 Credits
 ==============